 4. The Blood of Martyrs is the Seed of the Church

 “The concluding part of the ‘secret’ … is a consoling vision, which seeks to open a history of blood and tears to the healing power of God.
 Beneath the arms of the cross angels gather up the blood of the martyrs, and with it they give life to the souls making their way to God … As from Christ’s death, from his wounded side, the Church was born, so the death of the witnesses is fruitful for the future life of the Church.
 Therefore, the vision of the third part of the ‘secret,’ so distressing at first, concludes with an image of hope: no suffering is in vain, and it is a suffering Church, a Church of martyrs, which becomes a sign-post for man in his search for God.”

 It is true that the vision contains much suffering and peril, but it is not in vain.
 The Church may have to suffer much in the coming years, and this should come as no surprise.
 The Church has undergone persecution ever since the crucifixion and our suffering in the present time will only produce good effects in the future.

 5. Take Heart.
 I Have Overcome the World

-5. “‘My Immaculate Heart will triumph.’
+“‘My Immaculate Heart will triumph.’
 What does this mean?
 The Heart open to God, purified by contemplation of God, is stronger than guns and weapons of every kind … The Evil One has power in this world … he has power because our freedom continually lets itself be led away from God.
-But … the freedom to choose evil no longer has the last word … the word that prevails is this: ‘In the world you will have tribulation, but take heart; I have overcome the world’ (Jn 16:33).
+But … the freedom to choose evil no longer has the last word … the word that prevails is this: ‘In the world you will have tribulation, but take heart; I have overcome the world’ Jesus said in John 16:33).
 The message of Fatima invites us to trust in this promise.”